DevonGaston/PathfinderCombat/README.md

 one.
 You may change the target of the attack by pressing the "Select" button.

 When you have selected the target you wish the current character/creature to attack, click the "Attack" button.
 The program will randomly generate the attack roll of the character by adding a number between 1 and 20 to the characters Base Attack Bonus.
-If it hits (amount rolled >= opponents AC), the character's weapons will be rolled and applied to the target; if it's a critical, the damage will be multiplied by the weapon's multiplier.
+If it hits (amount rolled >= opponents AC), the character's weapon's damage will be rolled and applied to the target; if it's a critical, the damage will be multiplied by the weapon's multiplier.
 The battle will continue until only one character remains above 0 hit points.
 You will be taken back to the main menu, where you will have to create characters again before initiating a battle again.

-To see the statistics of the premade characters, please refer to the Statistics document.
+To see the statistics of the characters, weapons, armor, and the basic statistics of the pregenerated characters, please refer to the Statistics document.